innodev-au/plugin-roles-ldap/README.md

 This plugin allows The Fascinator platform to query an LDAP server to determine user roles.

-[ANDS-funded development done as part of the Metadata Stores project]

 ## Configuration ##

 	"ldap": {